 PACO – Psychological Adjustment to the COVID-19 Pandemic

-The project PACO examines, how families with school aged children adapt to measures enforced to slow down the spread of the Corona virus.
-The core focus of this project is on parents’ daily experiences from late March until late April 2020.
+The project PACO examined, how families with school aged children adapt to measures enforced to slow down the spread of the Corona virus.
+The core focus of this project was on parents’ daily experiences from late March until late April 2020.

 - Which daily experiences are associated with a successful adaptation to this new situation?

 - How do parents’ behaviors and experiences change across three weeks during the Covid-19 pandemic?

 - What is the role of homeschooling in this adaptation process?